Request A

 Lathmar Holi is a completely different way of celebrating Holi.
 The Barsana and Nandgaon towns near Mathura in Uttar Pradesh are famous for its Lathmar Holi.

-Thousand of natives and tourists participate in this amazing style of celebration which takes place just a few days prior to Holi.
+Thousands of natives and tourists participate in this amazing style of celebration which takes place just a few days prior to Holi.

 If legends are to be believed, Lord Krishna had visited this village to meet Radha and her friends with an intention to tease them.
 The women in the village chased Krishna away with sticks in their hands.
 This gave birth to the now famous Lathmar Holi.
 Even today, the men of Nandgaon visit the village of Barsana every year on the festival of Holi and are greeted by sticks.
 A festival at the Radha Rani Temple is followed by men and women marching to the Rang Rangeeli Gali of Barsana.
 And the celebration starts with the gops (men) shielding themselves from the rally of sticks hurled on them by the gopis (women).